sabd-project/sabd-cli-python/README.md

 This script is waaaay faster than anything else out there - bGg.

-HTML output uses [Reveal.js](http://lab.hakim.se/reveal-js/) which is way nicer than some of the STTM ppt output.
-The application will fire up your web browser when in html mode
+HTML output uses [Reveal.js](http://lab.hakim.se/reveal-js/) which is very nice, please fork and see if you can improve.

+The application will fire up your web browser when in html mode so make sure you have a proper (*chrome*) one.

 ## Basic Usage
   `sabd-cli.py -f hjkk` to find "har jio kirpa karo" using first letter search